MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 ms.date: 6/16/2020
 ---

-# Migrate Tomcat Application to Azure Spring Cloud
+# Migrate a Tomcat application to Azure Spring Cloud

 This guide describes what you should be aware of when you want to migrate an existing Tomcat application to run on Azure Spring Cloud.